 LALC 490 Lat Am/Latinx/Carib St SR Rsch

 Research into a topic concerning Latin America directed by two or more faculty representing at least two disciplines.
 Students must successfully defend their research paper to obtain course credit.
-The paper is researched and written in the fall semester for one-half course credit and then defended and revised in the spring semester for the other half credit.
+The paper is researched and written in the fall semester for 1.0 credit and then defended and revised in the spring semester for .50 credit.
 Prerequisite: senior majors.